TwilioDevEd/notifications-quickstart-objc/README.md

 Bindingtype | This lets the web app know which service to register with (APNS or GCM).
 Address | This is the unique device identifier of the mobile client.

-Once you've entered your URL, you can compile & run the app.
-Enter in an identity in the text field that's presented.
+Once you've entered your URL, you can compile and run the app.
+Enter an identity in the text field that's presented.
 Once you tap register, the app will register your device with APNS and return a JSON response object if successful.
 After that, visit the Notify page on your server web application, and send a notification to the identity you registered as to receive a push notification in your app.

 That's it!